3amberloaf/AWSImageRecognition/AWSProject/README.md

 # AWS EC2 Instance Setup for Image Recognition Project

 ## Project Overview
 This project involves setting up two EC2 instances (Instance A and Instance B) that will work in parallel to perform image recognition tasks using AWS services such as EC2, S3, SQS, and Rekognition.
-This README outlines the steps taken to create the instances and configure them for the project.
+This README outlines the steps taken to create the instances, configure them, transfer project files, set up AWS credentials, and run the code on the instances.

 ## Steps to Create EC2 Instances